rocmarchive/cunn_hip/demos/galaxyzoo/README.md

 For install instructions, please look at INSTALL.md

-NOTE: This is the ported version of [galaxyzoo](https://github.com/soumith/galaxyzoo) to support hcnn backend
+NOTE: This is the ported version of [galaxyzoo](https://github.com/soumith/galaxyzoo) to support cunn backend